willtaner/ReplicAI/README.md

 # ReplicAI
-Parses user's papers and utilizes RAG to augment a chat model to respond in the user's likeness.
+Parses user's papers and utilizes RAG/Fine-Tuning to augment a chat model to respond in the user's likeness.